TheDatBoi2003/Toontown_De-Clashified/README.md

 Gameplay Changes include:
 - Clothing stores require jellybeans
 - All elevators will take 5 seconds (for convenience)
+- Reworked taskline to reduce grinding
+- Training points in the form of "Training Frames"
+- Orbiting Camera Mode/FPS Mode (must be enabled in settings.json)
 - Gag Levels, Accuracies, and Experience matched to TTCC
-- All gags from levels 1 to 8! (minus the zap track)
+- All gags from levels 1 to 8!
+- Zap gags!
 - Purchaseable level 8 gags
 - Cog levels and attacks that match TTCC
+- TTCC's gag prestige (except Toon-Up, Sound, and Throw)
 - Implemented the unused Cog attacks (Cigar Smoke, Song and Dance, and Throw Book)
 - New Cogs:
 - Forecaster (lv 2-7 SB Field Specialist)